neondatabase/website/content/docs/guides/neon-authorize-clerk.md

 <ComingSoon/>

-This guide shows you how to integrate Clerk with Neon Authorize to enable user authorization at the database-level using Postgres Row-level Security (RLS) policies.
-While the guide includes example schemas and policies to illustrate how RLS can work, it is not intended to build a complete application.
-You’ll need an existing application to integrate and modify the snippets as needed.
+Use Clerk with Neon Authorize to add secure, database-level authorization to your application.
+This guide first shows how to integrate Clerk with Neon Authorize, then provides sample Row-level Security (RLS) policies to help you model your own application schema.

 ## How it works

-Clerk handles user authentication by generating JSON Web Tokens (JWTs).
-These JWTs are then securely passed to Neon Authorize, which validates them and uses its user identity metadata to enforce the Row-Level Security (RLS) policies that you define directly in Postgres, securing database queries based on that user identity.
+Clerk handles user authentication by generating JSON Web Tokens (JWTs), which are securely passed to Neon Authorize.
+Neon Authorize validates these tokens and uses the embedded user identity metadata to enforce the [Row-Level Security](https://neon.tech/postgresql/postgresql-administration/postgresql-row-level-security) policies that you define directly in Postgres, securing database queries based on that user identity.

 ## Prerequisites